 The General Fund transfers annually to the school lunch program an amount equal to the employer social security and Medicare taxes of the school lunch wages.
-The transfer for the year ended June 30, 2016 was \$1,492.
-Transfers for operating deficit totaled \$14,636.
+The transfer for the year ended June 30, 2017 to the Food Service Fund was \$22,154.
+The amount of \$1,631 was transferred for Medicare and social security taxes; the amount of \$20,523 was transferred for the deficit fund balance in the Food Service Fund.